Marta44/Stroll-Brighton/assets/docs/TESTING.md

 ## Responsiveness

 - I tested my website with all the emulated devices provided by Chrome DevTools.
-I have noticed that on iPad Pro(1024x1366) and other screen sizes the booking section had too much empty space under the contact form.
+I have noticed that on iPad Pro(1024x1366) and other medium screen sizes the booking section had too much empty space under the contact form.
 I fixed this using min-height: fit-content.
+Also the height of the map wasn't proportionate so I set it to 50vh otherwise in px there was empty space under the map.

 ## Cross Browser Testing